 Interscholastic Unified Sports

-The New York State Public High School Athletic Association and Special Olympics New York are proud to offer Unified Sports to NYSPHSAA member schools.
+The New York State Public High School Athletic Association (NYSPHSAA) and Special Olympics New York are proud to offer Unified Sports to NYSPHSAA member schools.
 Currently, nine out of eleven sections and 130 schools are participating in Unified Sports in New York State.

 The program was presented to the Horseheads Board of Education in December 2017.
 The district will be competing with other schools in Section IV Athletics for their first year of inclusive spring sports.
 The district is hoping to see the program grow to include other sports in the future.